-- Post -Season

-- Incudes any game that is played following the completion of the regular season and play-in contests.

-- 1. Region/Area tournaments

-- 2. All rounds of the State Tournament

-- II.
-Criteria for Consideration

-- a.
-Work a minimum number (by sport) of regular season assignments

-- b.
-Complete the annual rules clinic

-- c.
-Score a minimum of (85) on the rules exam

-- d.
-Attend a GHSA sanctioned camp within the each year

-- III.
-Post-Season Eligible List

-- a.
-Each association will receive a list that indicates the members of their respective association who are eligible for post-season assignment.

-- 1. An appeal can be made at that time to consider errors or necessary changes

-- b.
-Association/District Rankings

-- 1. All the post-season eligible individuals will be ranked within their respective association and the Partnership District, based on independent evaluations and input from association leadership.

-- IV.
-Post-Season Nominee Committee

-- a.
-The GHSA Associate Director will appoint and chair a nine (9) member committee for the sole purpose of evaluating the state-wide nominees for post-season play

-- b.
-The committee will be racially diverse and selected from the following:

-- 1. Partnership District Coordinators

-- 2. The GHSA Sport Specific Liaison

-- 3. Current GHSA evaluators

-- V. Weighted Evaluation Process

-- 1. 25% Regular Season Evaluations by Evaluators

-- 2. 50% Post-Season Nominee Committee

-- 3. 25% GHSA Associate Director/Sport Coordinator

-NOTE: Each group will use the same rating criteria.

-- VI.
-Assignment(s) and Advancement - a.
-Final determination of assignments, and advancement throughout the State Tournament, will be the sole responsibility of the Associate Director - b.
-Post-Season game assignments will be made in the following manner: - 1.
-Region/Area Tournaments by the District Coordinators & Association Leadership - 2.
-State Tournament early rounds to be determined in each sport. - 3.
-State Tournament quarter-final, semi-final, and final rounds by the GHSA Office.

-- c.
-(Per Sport)Available officials with the highest Tier Rating shall have priority when making post-season assignments. - 1.
-Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to Region Tournament contests. - 2.
-Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to State Tournament games.
+- Post -Season - Incudes any game that is played following the completion of the regular season and play-in contests. - Region/Area tournaments - All rounds of the State Tournament - Criteria for Consideration - Work a minimum number (by sport) of regular season assignments - Complete the annual rules clinic - o Score a minimum of (85) on the rules exam - o Attend a GHSA sanctioned camp within the each year - Post-Season Eligible List - Each association will receive a list that indicates the members of their respective association who are eligible for post-season assignment. - An appeal can be made at that time to consider errors or necessary changes - Association/District Rankings - All the post-season eligible individuals will be ranked within their respective association and the Partnership District, based on independent evaluations and input from association leadership. - Post-Season Nominee Committee - The GHSA Associate Director will appoint and chair a nine (9) member committee for the sole purpose of evaluating the state-wide nominees for post-season play - The committee will be racially diverse and selected from the following; - Partnership District Coordinators - The GHSA Sport Specific Liaison - Current GHSA evaluators - Weighted Evaluation Process - 25% Regular Season Evaluations by Evaluators - 50% Post-Season Nominee Committee - 25% GHSA Associate Director/Sport Coordinator - NOTE: Each group will use the same rating criteria. - Assignment(s) and Advancement - Final determination of assignments, and advancement throughout the State Tournament, will be the sole responsibility of the Associate Director - o Post-Season game assignments will be made in the following manner: - Region/Area Tournaments by the District Coordinators & Association Leadership - State Tournament early rounds to be determined in each sport. - State Tournament quarter-final, semi-final, and final rounds by the GHSA Office. - (Per Sport)Available officials with the highest Tier Rating shall have priority when making post-season assignments. - Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to Region Tournament contests. - Only officials with a Tier Rating of 1, 2, or 3 shall be assigned to State Tournament games.